shariq1989/cookbook/content/recipe/serrano_crema.md

 +++
 title = "Serrano Crema"
 date = "2021-03-12"
-description = "I made this Serrano Crema as a side for our Peruvian Chicken.
+description = "I made this serrano chili crema as a side for our Peruvian Chicken.
 However, I quickly realized it pairs well with other roasted chicken entrees as well.
 It makes for a spicy salad dressing and can even act as a nice serrano sauce for tacos or chickpea entrees." tags = [
     "vegan",
     "vegetarian",